hmeine/Chronicle/README.md

 Prerequisites
 =============

-* For the python scripts
+For the python scripts:
 * pydicom
 * couchdb
 * pillow
 * numpy
-* For the server
+Server:
 * Apache CouchDB
-* For the browser
+Browser:
 * HTML5 compliant browser (Chrome, Desktop Safari, Firefox, IE should all work with the WebGL rendering)

 Use https://github.com/pieper/couchSite to upload design documents and site (html/css/javascript)